 Step 4: Let the dessert set

-- Transfer the whole dish in the fridge and let it set for at least 4 hours, I usually do overnight.
+- Transfer the whole dish into the fridge and let it set for at least 4 hours, I usually do it overnight.
 During that time, the caramel and chocolate layers will firm up.

 - When ready to cut in squares or bars, then I recommend you take the dessert out of the fridge for about 1 hr before to allow the chocolate to soften a bit.
 It is harder to cut in nice even squares if the chocolate is hard and breaks as you try to cut.